AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 **Audiences**

-* The use of audiences and attributes from audience composition and custom upload (CSV file) is now available for use with Healthcare Shield and Privacy & Security Shield Add-ons.
+* The use of audiences from custom upload (CSV file) is now available for use with Privacy and Security Shield.